c247/superdataeng/README.md

 # superdataeng

-Please see main.py to view transformed data
+Please see main.py to view table transformation.

+- Note could parallelize transformations in future